Frequently asked questions

 To really keep our footprint small, our small group adventure holidays operate with a maximum size of just twelve people.
 Not only does this ensure that when we visit remote areas, we don’t overwhelm them with a sudden influx of many tourists, it also allows us to give each of you more attention and help in getting the absolute most out of your trip.
 It also means that we can use smaller, more authentic accommodation where appropriate and stay in many out of the way and unique places that simply cannot cater to larger groups.
 We also offer a wide range of private departures, giving our travellers excellent opportunities to meet and interact with local people.

 What happens if my tour doesn’t reach the minimum group size?

-Our trips with some exceptions operate on the basis of a minimum of four confirmed clients.
+Our group trips with some exceptions operate on the basis of a minimum of four confirmed clients.
 However, as we are a small operator, dedicated to working with and supporting our locally based teams, we believe in running the tour whenever possible.
 As the destinations we feature currently receive little tourism business, we will work very hard to accommodate smaller group sizes.
 Therefore, for a reasonable supplement we can normally operate the tour on a private basis, with just two clients.
 We believe that for tours of this type, given our high standards and the remoteness of the destination, they represent excellent value for money.

 We also include more meals than most other tour companies.
 Typically breakfast and lunch are included most days, apart from when this isn’t practical, and if you’re staying at a lodge or somewhere which doesn’t offer much choice in the way of restaurants, then we usually include dinner as well.
 However where there are options for the evening meal, then we might leave this free – we recognize that some people might need ‘time out’ from the group to do their own thing in the evenings.